Adubz97/Mod-1-project-cli-app-Scene-It/README.md

 - Fork and clone this repo
-- To run this application, cd into the file directory -bundle install
+- To run this application, cd into the file directory
+  - bundle install
-  -run "rake db:migrate"
+  - run "rake db:migrate"
-  -run "rake db:seed"
+  - run "rake db:seed"
   - run "ruby bin/run.rb" in the file directory.

 **Enter "bash | lolcat" in the terminal to create the rainbow-colored text effect.
-Enjoy!
+Enjoy!**

 ## Scene It!
 DEMO